-Welcome to our Distribution Future

-Energy Scenarios (DFES).
-This document

-summarises the key findings from our DFES

-forecasts for how electricity generation and

-consumption may evolve in North Wales,

-Merseyside, Cheshire and North Shropshire

-over the next 30 years.
-This is one of

-a suite of documents we have created

-to explain our forecasts.
-We look

-forward to engaging with you

-to hear your thoughts

-and feedback on

-these forecasts.
+Welcome to our Distribution Future Energy Scenarios (DFES).
+This document summarises the key findings from our DFES forecasts for how electricity generation and consumption may evolve in North Wales, Merseyside, Cheshire and North Shropshire over the next 30 years.
+These forecasts are updates to those we published on 1st May 2020, following stakeholder feedback.
+This is one of a suite of documents we have created to explain our forecasts.